dij0s/PETAL/thesis/bachelor_thesis.typ

 #highlight("TODO: citer les chiffres a quel point mieux?")

 Data interpretation and methodology alignment show the most significant improvement, in both factual and actionable contexts.
-This suggests that bigger models enhance the system's ability to interpret the geospatial data and provide actionable insights from various perspectives, identifying patterns and most importantly suggesting solutions.
+This suggests that bigger models enhance the system's ability to interpret the geospatial data and provide actionable insights from various perspectives, identifying patterns and most importantly suggesting measures.
 #highlight("TODO: lier avec papier dans limitations?")

 In contrast, municipal relevance and technical compliance only show minor differences between configurations, with the larger one demonstrating slight improvements.
-What is more interesting in this case is the overall performance of the solution, across all configurations in both criteria.
+What is more interesting in this case is the overall performance of the solution, across all configurations in these two criteria.

 While the municipal relevance criterion reveals the greatest score across individual criteria and a more pronounced decrease between configurations, the technical compliance criterion remains strikingly similar across both.

-These results are likely due to either: poor compliance with the formatting requirements, structural completeness and overall presentation of the response for both configurations or a deeper issue with the criterion itself.
+These results are likely due to either: poor compliance with the formatting requirements, structural completeness and overall presentation of the response for both configurations (as defined by the criterion) or a more fundamental problem with the criterion itself.

 In reality, both go hand in hand as overly rigid criteria penalize small deviations from the requirements whilst loose criteria may overlook important details and yield higher scores.
-On the other hand, the criterion itself may be meaningless.
-A response that effectively addresses urban energy planning requirements, even lacking perfect formatting, is arguably better than one that is well-formatted but completely irrelevant.
+On the other hand, the criterion may be irrelevant.
+A response that effectively addresses urban energy planning requirements, even lacking perfect formatting, is arguably better than one that is well-formatted but completely meaningless.
 #highlight("TODO: citer ou inclure tel quel le prompt ici?")

-Another issue observed with this criterion is the strong variability in the scores that are assigned, over both query intents.
+Another issue that is observed with it is the strong variability in the scores that are assigned, over both query intents.
-Notably, high standard deviations are also measured across other criteria, suggesting a broader issue.
+More generally, high standard deviations are measured throughout all criteria, suggesting a broader issue.
+#highlight("TODO: quantifier la variabilité, coef variation ou bien repmlacer par entropie?")

-This variability reflects stochastic fluctuations across the repeated benchmarks on the same set of prompts, rather than differences caused by prompt diversity.
+This volatility reflects stochastic fluctuations across the repeated benchmarks on the same set of prompts, rather than differences caused by prompt diversity.
-Evaluating score variability across a large set of prompts provides insight into the robustness of the solution and its ability to generalize, while the results presented here focus on the consistency and reliability of the benchmarking framework.
 While evaluating scores across a large and varied set of prompts provides insight into the robustness and generalization of the AI solution, the setup presented here focuses on the consistency and reliability of the benchmarking framework itself.

 Consequently, this fluctuation may point to (1) a lack of robustness in certain criteria or (2) a statistical artifact of the limited number of benchmark runs.

-Further experimentation through additional runs or a broader test dataset is needed to distinguish between these possibilities.
+Further experimentation through additional benchmark runs is needed to distinguish between these possibilities.
+If the _intra-prompt_ variability remains, it points out an issue with the benchmarking framework and its ability to capture and nuance the criteria requirements inside responses.
+Conversely, if it decreases, it can then be attributed to a statistical irregularity due to few benchmark iterations.
+#highlight("TODO: expliquer pq je fais pas plus de benchmarks dans l'étude")

+This would also help explain why the technical compliance criterion is ranked this low across all dimensions, supporting the need to refine its definition.

 When interpreting the results from a per-intent perspective, a clear trend emerges as the larger configuration.
 The larger configuration outperforms the smaller one on actionable prompts, especially in criteria that involve increased reasoning and multi-step tasks, such as data interpretation and methodolgy alignment.